oceanprotocol-archive/OEPs/12/README.md

 ## Usecase 2 : Importing

-When a user imports a dataset, suggested provenance <TODO>
+When a user imports a dataset, the suggested provenance is similar to the publishing use case, with the exception of:

+- the _type_ of the activity should be "ocn:import" instead of "ocn:publish".

-## Usecase 3: Generating a new asset
+## Usecase 3: A service generating a new asset from existing assets

 Ocean services such as data cleaning, model training and others, generate a new data asset.
 This process could have the following characteristics